kismetwireless/kismet/docs/dev/datasource.md

 * "flags": String flags, aggregated as "flag1=foo,flag2=bar", compatible with a source=interface:flags source definition.

 #### MESSAGE
-MESSAGE KV pairs bridge directly to the messagebus of the Kismet server and are presented to users, logged, etc.
+MESSAGE KV pairs bridge directly to the messagebus of the Kismet server and are presented to users, logged, etc.  Message values may also be used in error reports if a source fails to open or a similar error occurs.

 Content: